PicScape/PicScape-Backend/README.md

  - file [file]
  - tags [text] (Note: Multiple "tags" keys can be added in the body, where each "tags" key can only contain one tag as its value.)
  - tags [text] (this is an example if you want to add another tag)

+This action requires an Auth Key to be included in the header for authorization.
 ```

 ## Reporting Issues